huler/backend-challenge/TechnicalChallenge.md

 There are many problems with this codebase, don't try to find and document all of them.
 Take some time to understand the codebase, and concentrate on what you feel are the biggest problems.
 As a rough guide, aim to document what you feel are the biggest 5-10 problems in this codebase.

 Some of the problems you find may not have a clear solution based on the information we have given you here.
+These points will form discussion points for the next stage of our interview process, that will be an opportunity for us to discuss the possible solutions and the tradeoffs involved.

 You should assume that there is some commercial pressure to deliver this tool, but there is enough time to complete any required refactoring, i.e. migrating to a completely different technology will not be possible.

 ### Part 2

-For the second part, we would like you to take some time to address one of the problems you found in the first part of this technical challenge.
+For the second part, we would like you to take some time to address one or two of the problems you found in the first part of this technical challenge.

+We would encourage you to tackle one of the harder problems you found in the first part.
+Refactoring the api to use the most appropriate status code might be valuable, but it's not the hardest problem to solve in this codebase.

+As a rough guide, if we were to look at the commit history then we would likely see between 100 and 200 lines of code in total that have been added/removed/modified.

 You will need to build and deploy the application to the AWS infrastructure.
-The infrastructure is provisioned on a per-request/on-demand basis which means the cost will be negligible (pennies at the most).
+The infrastructure is provisioned on a per-request/on-demand basis and should fall in to the "Always Free" tier.
+We would encourage you to pull down the infrastructure when you are finished - the dynamo tables are configured to be deleted even if there is data in them.

 ### A quick word on cloudformation